pwang30/pwang30.github.io/index.md

 ## News

 - **[04.
 Jun.
 2026]** Excited to share that I am selected as a travel grant recipient to [EEEIC 2026](https://www.eeeic.net/) at Lisbon.
 I will present our recent work there on markets for short-circuit current as an ancillary service.
+Here are the [slides](https://www.eeeic.net/).

 - **[10.
 Apr.
 2026]** Our [paper](https://arxiv.org/abs/2510.05293) titled "Pricing Short-Circuit Current via a Primal-Dual Formulation for Preserving Integrality Constraints" is now available in arXiv, the first work for pricing Short-Circuit Current (SCC) services via a Primal-Dual formulation.
 Thanks for the time and patience of my supervisor Luis, who contributed a lot to this work!
 The resources associated can be found below.